xGrizabellax/class-wt/README.md

 # Text Editor of the Highest Caliber ![License: MIT](<https://img.shields.io/badge/License-MIT-yellow.svg>)

+  *THIS WAS WORKED ON AS A COMMUNAL CLASS*

   A text editor that uses PWA, Lighthouse, webpack, service workers, indexedDB, babel, and manifest to create a reactive and installable application.

    [DEPLOYED APP ON HEROKU](<https://rampage-text-editor.herokuapp.com/>)